Facebook Ad Limits: How to Manage Your 2021 Campaigns

-Carousel ads are a great way to test out different creatives for your ads while staying in control of your Facebook ad limit.
+Carousel ads are a great way for testing different creatives for your ads while staying in control of your Facebook ad limit.
 Besides that, you can create a unique copy and link for each creative.

-Carousel ads really stand out in your customers’ feed due to their layout and they have an added benefit of being interactive.
-In fashion in particular, this type of ads shows great ROI and click-through rate.
+Carousel ads really stand out in your customers’ feed due to their layout and they have the added benefit of being interactive.
+In fashion, in particular, the carousel ads strategy increases ROI and click-through rate for many.

 Fatigue ads can be a real pain in the ass!
 Just as you thought you nailed it and got with a perfect ad, you put your money on it, it runs a few days, and then… it starts dropping in performance.

 There are several reasons why this happens.
-Usually, fatigue occurs when the same audience sees your ad over and over, losing interest in it.
+Usually, ad fatigue occurs when the same audience sees your ad over and over, losing interest in it.
 This results in lower CTRs and overall performance analysis.
-To spot ad fatigue, you have to monitor your ads on a daily basis and see which ad is dropping in performance (more impressions but fewer clicks, fewer engagement, etc).
+To catch ad fatigue, you have to monitor your ads on a daily basis and see which ad is dropping in performance (more impressions but fewer clicks, engagement, etc).

-When you spot such behavior with your ad creative – it’s time to refresh it with a new one.
+When you spot such behavior with your ad creative – it’s time to refresh it with a new one or optimize it.

-This technique aids in keeping up with your Facebook ad limits because you’ll know exactly when it’s time to deactivate fatigue ads.
+This technique aids in keeping up with your Facebook ad limits because you’ll know exactly when it’s time to deactivate (or optimize) fatigue ads.